star975/font_identifier/README.md

 ```

 ### Custom Model
-Replace `model.pth` with your own trained font classification model.
  The model should be compatible with PyTorch and output predictions for the classes listed in `data/fontlist.txt`.

 ## 🎯 Usage